-Castello di Farnetella is an estate vineyard in the commune of Sinalunga, in the province of Siena, within the Chianti Colli Senesi DOCG.
-Purchased in 1981 by the Poggiali family, who also own the Fèlsina wine estate in Castelnuovo Berardenga, Castello di Farnetella lies in a very distinctive climate niche, southeast of the Chianti Classico DOCG zone and north of Montalcino, bordering on the growing area for Vino Nobile di Montepulciano.
+Castello di Farnetella is in Sinalunga, in the province of Siena, and within the Chianti Colli Senesi DOCG.
+Purchased in 1981 by the Poggiali family, who also own the Fèlsina wine estate in Castelnuovo Berardenga, Castello di Farnetella lies in a very distinctive climate niche, southeast of the Chianti Classico DOCG zone and north of Montalcino, bordering on the growing area for Vino Nobile di Montepulciano DOCG.
 It lies wholly within the Chianti Colli Senesi DOCG zone, and thus enjoys a position within the overall geographical confines of the Chianti area.
 The revival of Farnetella began when Giuseppe Mazzocolin (whose wife is a Poggiali) and Franco Bernabei (the duo responsible for the wines of Fèlsina Berardenga) took control and began bottling the wines.

 Beginning in the early 1980s, micro-vinifications were carried out, vineyard by vineyard, with the objective of developing the full potential of sangiovese, the iconic variety of the local growing area, where it conveys impressions of smooth liquorice and anisette.
 The vineyards were re-structured, by denser planting of vines and by new pruning techniques, in order to reduce the crop per hectare.
 Massal selection made possible the reproduction and preservation of the superior sangiovese phenotypes, which give Farnetella its unique character in the Sinalunga growing area.
 International varieties, such as cabernet sauvignon, merlot, syrah, pinot noir, sauvignon blanc, and chardonnay, grapes have also been planted.

 Sauvignon Blanc: 100% Sauvignon blanc from a vineyard in Farnetella at 550 metres.